Hannah Thurber Fairfield

-Hannah Turner Fairfield was born in Pomfret, Connecticut, the daughter of David and Hannah Turner Fairfield.
+Hannah Thurber Fairfield was born in Woodstock, Windham County, Connecticut, the daughter of David and Hannah Thurber Fairfield.
 She studied painting under Francis Alexander and Alexander Robinson.
 She was active as a portrait painter in New York City from around 1835 to 1839.
 Her portraits were large, often of children, and featured a bright palette.

 In 1839, she married businessman Franklin Nichols.
 They moved to Norwalk, Connecticut and her painting career likely ended at that point.